 - If your browser tells you that your are in an infinite loop, check to make sure you do not have pages redirecting to another page that redirects back to the initial page.
 That WILL cause an infinite loop.

-- If you are using the Quick Redirects method to do your redirects, be sure that your Request URL starts with a / and is relative to the root (i.e., http://mysite.com/test/ would have /test/ in the request field).
+- If you are using the Quick Redirects method to do your redirects, try to use Request URLs that start with a '/' and are relative to the root (i.e., 'http://mysite.com/test/' should be set to '/test/' for the request field).

 - If your page or post is not redirecting, this is most likely because something else like the theme functions file or another plugin is outputting the header BEFORE the plugin can perform the redirect.
 This can be tested by turning off all plugins except the Quick Page/Post Redirect Plugin and testing if the redirect works.
-9 out of 10 times, a plugin or bad code is the culprit.
+Many times a plugin or bad code is the culprit.

-- We have tested the plugin in dozens of themes and alongside a whole lot more plugins.
-In our experience, (with exception to a few bugs from time to time) most of the time another plugin is the problem.
+- We try to test the plugin in many popular themes and alongside popular plugins.
+In our experience, (with exception to a few bugs from time to time) many times another plugin is the cause of the issues - or a customized theme.
 If you do notice a problem, please let us know at email@example.com - along with the WP version, theme you are using and plugins you have installed - and we will try to troubleshoot the problem.